egregorio/Snake-Swimming-Kinematics/README.md

-# Snake-Swimming-Kinematics
+# ReadMe for: Snake-Swimming-Kinematics

-The code in this repository is associated with the paper Gregorio et al (2026) and can be used with the associated published data reproduce the figures.
-It calculates moment of inertia, distance and angle between head and tail along with a few other values from clean images of snakes.
+This repository contains the python code and Jupyter notebooks to reproduce the kinematics figures and calculations in Gregorio et al 2026 (https://doi.org/10.1103/c57h-kx57).

+## Data Repository

-## Where to find the data
+You can find the data repository associated with this code here:

+Gregorio, Elizabeth; Godoy-Diana, Ramiro; Herrel, Anthony, 2026, "Swimming kinematics and volumetric wake measurements for Natrix maura and Nerodia rhombifer", https://doi.org/10.48579/PRO/5Q27ST, data.InDoRES

 ## Citation